 Should we hold hands on air?

-And I'm like, oh and the thing is they're both like pushing each other over the edge further and further.
+And the thing is, they're both like pushing each other over the edge further and further.

 This is my big complaint about this media bubble.

-God, thank you for not allowing me to like these people or want to be a part of their bubble or their little club or their little group or their little Washington correspondence dinners where they all get dressed up in those ugly suits and pat each other on the back and their little awards ceremonies and they all think they're great.
+God, thank you for not allowing me to like these people or want to be a part of their bubble or their little club or their little group or their little Washington correspondence dinners where they all get dressed up in those ugly suits and pat each other on the back in their little award ceremonies and they all think they're great.

-And and because I call them out for the lying phony hypocrites that they all are.
+And because I call them out for the lying, phony hypocrites that they all are.

-Well, if we were gonna play by their rule book, shouldn't we dedicate a whole segment to whether or not they're having marital or premarital issues like they do to Donald Trump and Melania?
+Well, if we were going to play by their rule book, shouldn't we dedicate a whole segment to whether or not they're having marital or premarital issues like they do to Donald Trump and Melania?

 Well, I mean, that is the thing.